 | RAM Cost | Lower (DDR4) | Higher (DDR5) |

 Who Should Build What?
-Tailored Recommendations for Every Gamer
+Tailored Recommendations for Every Architect

 Your Upgrade Path:

-Optimizing Your Ryzen Build: Essential Tips & Tricks
+Optimizing Your Ryzen Build: Essential Engineering & Tuning Tips

 Maximizing Performance and Longevity:

-The choice between AMD’s AM4 and AM5 platforms is more nuanced than ever.
-If you’re building on a strict budget and want immediate, proven gaming performance, AM4 remains a formidable contender, especially with the value offered by the Ryzen 5000 series.
-However, for those looking to invest in a system that will seamlessly support multiple generations of Ryzen CPUs, DDR5, and PCIe 5.0, AM5 is the clear path forward.
-While the initial investment is higher, the long-term upgrade potential and cutting-edge features make it a worthwhile commitment for the discerning gamer.
-Consider your budget, your upgrade cycle, and your performance priorities, and this guide will help you make the most informed decision for your ultimate gaming rig.
+The choice between AMD’s AM4 and AM5 platforms is more nuanced than ever, demanding an architect’s perspective rather than a simple consumer decision.
+If you’re building on a strict budget and want immediate, proven gaming performance with unparalleled value, AM4 remains a formidable contender.
+However, for those looking to invest in a system that will seamlessly support multiple generations of Ryzen CPUs, AM5 is the clear path forward.
+While the initial investment is higher, the engineering advancements make it a worthwhile commitment.
+By understanding the ‘why’ behind architectural choices, diligently checking QVLs, and prioritizing stable, lower-voltage DDR5, you can transform your fear of ‘making a $500 mistake’ into the confidence of a ‘long-term architect.’